 - an oven, grill, and at least four hobs.
-Cookers must not be sited adjacent to exit doors - a tiled surface as a cooker splash back; a lift-up cover to the appliance would be a suitable alternative - a suitable sink and integral drainer (minimum size 1000mm x 500mm) set on a base unit.
+(In some circumstances and for single lettings two hobs, oven and grill or two hobs and a combination microwave are acceptable).
+If a portable cooker is provided, it must be properly secured and installed so that the cooking rings are level with the adjacent work surfaces.
+Cookers must not be sited adjacent to exit doors - a tiled surface as a cooker splash-back; a lift-up cover to the appliance would be a suitable alternative - a suitable sink and integral drainer (minimum size 1000mm x 500mm) set on a base unit.
 The sink is to be provided with constant and adequate supply of hot and cold water and properly connected to the drainage system.
-A tiled splashback (minimum 300mm high) shall be provided to the sink and drainer - a suitable worktop, in addition to the drainer minimum size 1000mm x 600mm, and provided with a tiled splashback (minimum 300mm high) - storage cupboards, total minimum capacity 0.8 cubic metres (30 cubic feet) in addition to any storage space below the sink unit.
-The storage space below the sink unit should not be used for food storage - a fridge with freezer compartment minimum fridge capacity 0.2 cubic metres (six cubic feet) with adequate additional freezer space - four (13 amp) electric sockets in the food preparation area.
-At least two of these sockets to be above worktop level floor covering must be hard wearing and washable
+A tiled splash-back (minimum 300mm high) shall be provided to the sink and drainer - a suitable worktop (minimum size 1000mm x 600mm) - a storage cupboard, total minimum capacity 0.4 cubic metres (15 cubic feet) in addition to any storage space below the sink unit.
+The storage space below the sink unit should not be used for food storage - a fridge with freezer compartment minimum fridge capacity 0.13 cubic metres (4.5 cubic feet) with adequate additional freezer space - four (13 amp) electric sockets in the food preparation area.
+At least two of these sockets to be above worktop level.